stalniy/casl/packages/casl-react/README.md

 ### 3. Property names and aliases

 As you can see from the code above, component name and its property names and values creates an English sentence, basically a question.
-For example, the code below reads as `Can I create a Post`.
+For example, the code below reads as `Can I create a Post`:

 ```jsx
 <Can I="create" a="Post">